kontent-ai/delivery-sdk-ruby/README.md

 ## Installation

-To create the gem locally, you can clone this repo and run `rake build`.
-Otherwise, you can add the gem to your Gemfile:
+Add the gem to your Gemfile:

 ```ruby
 gem 'delivery-sdk-ruby'
 ```

 Then run `bundle install`.
+You can also download the gem from [RubyGems.org](https://rubygems.org/gems/delivery-sdk-ruby).
 To use the SDK in an `.rb` file, you need to require it:

 ```ruby
 require 'delivery-sdk-ruby'